Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Component: IPAG

-Abstract: The aim of this project is to introduce students enrolled in the Master’s 2 program in Senior Civil Service Careers to the digital tool ChatGPT as a potential personal assistant for preparing for Category A and A+ civil service exams focused on digital issues and questions related to major contemporary political, economic, and social challenges.
+Abstract: The purpose of this project is to introduce students enrolled in the M2 program for senior civil service careers to the digital tool ChatGPT as a potential personal assistant for preparing for Category A and A+ civil service exams focused on digital issues and questions related to major contemporary political, economic, and social problems.

 For a critical approach to generative AI:

-Abstract: The goal of this project is to foster critical thinking among computer science students regarding their use of generative AI.
-Following a four-hour training session on prompt engineering, students are encouraged to use online tools such as ChatGPT or Gamma to enhance their written and audiovisual work.
+Abstract: The goal of this project is to develop computer science students’ critical thinking skills regarding their use of generative AI.
+After a 4-hour training session on prompt engineering, students are encouraged to use online tools such as ChatGPT or Gamma to improve their written and audiovisual work.

 MOOC for Teens: